data-8/datascience/docs/tutorial.rst

 Drawing Maps
 ------------
 The main class in the maps module is the Map class.
-In this code we create a default map.
+In this code we create a default Map.
 Maps can be displayed or converted to html.

 .. ipython:: python

-    from datascience.maps import Map    # import the Map class default_map = Map()                 # generate a default map default_map.show()                  # display the map
+    from datascience.maps import Map    # import the Map class default_map = Map()                 # generate a default Map default_map.show()                  # display the Map

     html = default_map.as_html()        # generate the html
     with open('map.html', 'w') as f:    # make a file to store the html